This Page was transferred to me by SP member CBakwin who is credited for some of the text shown below. Thank you for allowing me to add to this page!

-Overview Mount Hague is located NNW of Mystic lake and can be climbed in a day from the Trailhead which is at 6,557' in elevation.
-It's about eight miles one way and an elevation gain of about 5,800'.
-If you want to break it up, you can camp at Mystic Lake, there's a good campsite right at the Western end of the lake on the North shore and this would make the summit day very straightforward.
-Mystic Lake is about three miles from the trail head, at 7,673' in elevation and just over two miles long.
-It's a great place to camp and the fishing is good, except you might only find smaller fish at the west end.
+Mount Hague is located NNW of Mystic lake and can be climbed in a day from the Trailhead which is at 6,557 feet in elevation.
+It's about eight miles one way and an elevation gain of about 5,800 feet therefore it would be a long day hike.
+If you want to break it up, you can camp at the large flat area between Mystic Lake and Island Lake just across the famous logjam.
+There is room for an army here but if you are looking for a smaller area there is also a good campsite right at the Western end of Mystic Lake just off the trail near the south shore.
+From camp anywhere near the logjam crossing, the summit day would be very straightforward.
+The east end of Mystic Lake (at the dam) is about three miles from the trailhead, at 7,673 feet and the hike around the lake along the south shore is about 2.5 miles long.
+There is great fishing all around Mystic and Island Lakes.